suppeboi/flowers/README.md

 The miniconda installer for windows can be downloaded from https://conda.io/en/latest/miniconda.html

 Follow the installation guide until it is completed.
 Open the "Anaconda Prompt" from your start menu.
-If you are using linux, you should use the terminal to execute the commands, but if you are using windows you should use the "Anaconda prompt".
+If you are using Linux, you should use the terminal to execute the following commands, on Windows you should use the "Anaconda prompt".

 #### Creating the environment
 We can create an environment with our newly installed conda installation using the command ```conda create```.
 We do, however, have to source the .bashrc (or .bash_profile for Mac users) file modified in the previous step.
-This is not nessecary for windows:
+This is not nessecary on Windows:

 Linux:
 ```
-$ source .bashrc
+$ source ~/.bashrc
 ```
 macOS:
 ```
-$ source .bash_profile
+$ source ~/.bash_profile
 ```
 Next, we run the command that creates a new environment.
 Here we name it "ml" and use the newest Python version 3.10.
 ```